2022 GMC Sierra 1500 Review, Ratings, Specs, Prices, and Photos

 Is the 2022 GMC Sierra 1500 a good truck?

-GMC has updated all but the base model Sierra for 2022, but we’ll withhold our TCC Rating until we test drive it.
-The 2021 model’s 5.2 out of 10 rating trailed rivals due to its lack of standard safety features, limited convenience features, and costly climb up the feature ladder.
+GMC has updated all but the base model Sierra for 2022.
+Improvements for 2022 contribute to a higher TCC Rating of 6.0 out of 10.
 (Read more about how we rate cars.)

 What's new for the 2022 GMC Sierra 1500?